two green pens, and miracles,

 i can, from some dis

-tance yonder, look
+tance yonder, looking

 back, and with which,

-converse, and we can
+i can engage, and we can

 assess whether or not